salesforcecli/sfdx-cli/DEVELOPER.md

 # Salesforce CLI

-This is the `sfdx` CLI application, based on Heroku's [oclif](https://oclif.io).
-By default it comes installed with the `salesforcedx` plugin, which contributes all commands in the `force` namespace.
+This is the latest `sfdx` CLI application, based on the [oclif](https://oclif.io) CLI engine.
+By default it comes installed with various plugins.

 ## Installation and Development